alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

 # Third approach : ensemble methods - Boosting

 For our third attempt, we tried fitting four different regressors - one for each appliance.
-The goal is to see if we can outperform deep learning methods for some of the appliances, especially kettle for which CNN does not give good results, using classical machine learning methods.
+The goal is to see if we can outperform deep learning methods for some of the appliances, especially kettle for which CNN does not give good results, using classic machine learning methods.

 We chose **XGBoost** which has been used to win many data challenges, outperforming several other well-known implementations of gradient tree boosting.